Get ready for a tougher evening commute

 As the end of daylight saving time draws near, ophthalmologists at the Vanderbilt Eye Institute want to focus on a real issue: dim-light driving situations that can endanger drivers and pedestrians.

-The human eye functions differently in decreasing light, she says.
+The human eye functions differently in decreasing light, she said.

 “People with baseline visual issues like cataracts, severe dry eyes or early macular degeneration will have more glare in dimmer conditions affecting the quality of their vision, and some people may even become more nearsighted at night because the pupils dilate,” she said.
 “It is not uncommon for those having trouble driving at night to use prescription glasses for nighttime driving.